Imperial title (Redirected from Imperial Title)

 There is no contractual obligation to uphold the responsibilities of an office - it is not possible to create a title that requires specific action or dictates how the responsibilities must be discharged.
 However the responsibilities of an office are important - it is not unknown for citizens to face the threat of revocation by the Synod for failing to adequately discharge the responsibilities of the title they have accepted.

-All Imperial titles include either a stipend or one or more powers of state.
+All Imperial titles may be granted one or more powers of state.
 Powers of state are legal powers exercised by one or more of the five house of government.
-For example, the General Assembly of the Synod is able to veto a Senate motion, but The Throne can also wield this power - without needing to consult the Synod.
-A stipend is a regular income which is drawn directly from the Imperial treasury.
+For example, the General Assembly of the Synod is able to veto a Senate motion, but The Throne can also wield this power without needing to consult the Synod.

 Term of office

 Lesser Imperial titles usually have tenure.
-Once elected, the holder of the title remains in place until they die, resign the position or are revoked by the Synod.
+Once elected, the holder of such a title remains in place until they die, resign the position or are revoked by the Synod.
 More powerful titles are usually subject to re-selection on an annual basis.